Wanderzest

 I am going to do my best to combine my two loves in life food and travel (in addition to my husband).
 Food and travel go together like peanut butter and jelly, like salt and pepper, like...ok, I guess you've heard enough.
 Half of the fun of visiting amazing places all around the world is trying their unique cuisine, and coming home to try and replicate the incredibly diverse foods of the world.
 When Jacob and I travel, I search out all of the restaurants and foods I want to try before we leave.
 I'll admit, I get really excited to try new foods!
 Jacob and I have been very blessed to travel all over the world, and my goal with this blog is to share my experiences and culinary treats with others who may not have the opportunity to travel as frequently.
 I hope to discover exotic and delicious foods that I can share with you to help spice up that average Tuesday night dinner.
 First off?
 We head to the land of princes and princesses, of sophistication and class: London, England.

 Last year, the two of us had the chance to travel to London where my hubby lived for a few years.
 When people think of food from England, they either imagine fish n' chips or nasty mushy peas.
 (Seriously, they're not even worth a google search.
 Bleh!)
-Apparently, the culture is changing and embracing international cuisine, and curry has become the staple food of the British.
+Apparently, the culture is changing and embracing international cuisine, and curry has become the staple food of the British (to the same level as tea and crumpets with lemon curd!)
 In many of the local markets in London, local immigrants would set out these massive pots of curry that would sit and simmer before our very eyes.
 The spices were always a cacophony of delicious smells, assaulting my nose with their unique tastes.
 As is usually the case, some of the best food unique to the area is found off the beaten path, away from Buckingham Palace and the Tower of London.

 thumb_IMG_3095_1024 (1)